-Note: the first floor windows are either partially screened or have been partially infilled.
-These windows are now highlight windows.
-This is the most significant alteration to this elevation.
+Note: the first floor windows appear to have been partially infilled by this time.
+Compare to Figure 6 above.
+This is the most significant alteration that has been made to this elevation.

 Figure 15: The north-eastern elevation of the George S. Grimley Pavilion in 1978.
-Note seating, since replaced with a flat deck and a gymnasium.
+Note seating, since replaced with a flat deck and, at the top of the grandstand, beneath the tiled roof, an enclosed gymnasium.